sherzodcode/diary-API/readme.txt

 date: 25.04.2023

 Time is 12:07 i'm in Station right now.
 Alhamdulillah beta version of HBS project is probably done.
 But still there's more to improve.
+Design and some prisma problem.
+Next thing is JOB interview project.
+It needs to be done.

 //////////